lasp/adamant_example/src/assembly/pico/main/README.md

       - /dev/ttyACM0:/dev/tty0
 ```

-Note that the device name may vary between systems and should correspond to the device file for the Pico's USB port.
+Where `/dev/ttyACM0` should correspond to the device file for the Pico's USB port on your host machine.
+Note that the device name may vary between systems.
 To find the device file for your USB port, use the following command:

 ```
 $ ls /dev/tty*